Features of Java

 4. Object-Oriented : Java is a true object-oriented language.
 Almost everything in Java is an object.
 All program code and data reside within objects and classes.
 Java comes with an extensive set of classes, arranged in packages.

 5. Distributed : Java is designed as a distributed language for creating applications on networks.
-It has the ability to share both data and programs.
+It can share both data and programs.
 Java applications can open and access remote objects on the Internet as easily as they can do in a local system.
 This enables multiple programs at multiple remote locations to collaborate and work together on a single project.

 6. Multithreaded : Multithreaded means that handling multiple tasks simultaneously.
 Java supports multithreaded programs.
 This means that we need not wait for the application to finish one task before beginning another.